danna202/mern_milestone_project_2/README.md

 **Deployment:**
 https://vercel.com/danna202/mern-milestone-project-2

-Vercel was the choice to deploy this project
+Vercel was the deployment platform used for this project
 ___

 This project will allow users to utilize the FBI MOST WANTED list to look up cyber criminals, white-collar criminals, and criminals with rewards for capture.